Williams FW25: Sponsorship and livery

 The livery of the FW25 remained similar to its two predecessors with blue and white remaining as the primary colours and silver used as an accent colour while most of the previous seasons sponsors were retained.
-New sponsors for 2003 included Hewlett-Packard, who bought Compaq the year before and brewery brand Budweiser.
+New sponsors for 2003 included Hewlett-Packard, who bought Compaq.
+Brewery brand Budweiser began sponsoring the British Grand Prix onwards.
 At the German Grand Prix, the "Budweiser" logo was simplified as "Bud" due to the licensing issues from its parent company, Anheuser-Busch.
-At the French Grand Prix, the Budweiser logo was completely removed.
+At the Hungarian Grand Prix, the "Budweiser" logo was simplified as "American Bud" to avoid any confusion with the Czech beer of the same name.

 In popular culture

 On 18 June 2018, it was announced by Codemasters that this car would appear as a classic car in F1 2018.